modio/modio-docs/public/en-us/game-integration/unity/getting-started/unity-authentication.md

 # User Authentication for Unity

 Most of the API’s functionality requires player authentication.
-The Unity Plugin offers a range of SSO (single-sign on) authentication options, including *Steam, Meta, Epic Games, Apple, Google, Xbox, PS4™/PS5®, Nintendo Switch/2,* and more.
+The Unity Plugin offers a range of SSO (single-sign on) authentication options, including *Steam, Meta, Epic Games, Apple, Google, XBOX, PS4™/PS5®, Nintendo Switch/2,* and more.

 We strongly recommend using these options as they provide a frictionless user experience and don't require multiple steps.
 You can further explore these options below and in our [Authentication Guide](https://docs.mod.io/authentication).